Application Operations¶

 app.stop()

-Check whether the application is currently running in the foreground.
+Check whether the app is currently in the foreground.

 app.is_foreground()